 Call on the government to provide vital support to overburdened and under-resourced nations, by boosting New Zealand’s overseas aid and climate action.

-To the Minister of Foreign Affairs and Finance Minister, We call on you to implement a Collective Resilience Plan in Budget 2021 that provides:
+We called on the Minister of Foreign Affairs and Finance Minister to implement a Collective Resilience Plan in Budget 2021 that provides:

 - a 20% boost to the overseas aid budget, focused on healthcare, social support and resilience, plus;

 - a doubling of finance for climate action overseas from new and additional sources, and;

 - a target for getting aid spending to 0.7% of gross national income by 2030

 THE COLLECTIVE RESILIENCE PLAN

 By strengthening the global community we unlock people’s energy to solve shared problems.
 We need a 20% boost to the 2021-2024 overseas aid budget and to focus it on healthcare, social safety nets and humanitarian support.
 Learn more about the Collective Resilience Plan here.